 Company culture can be a potent source of motivation for your team or an equally powerful obstacle to it.
 Where does yours land, and how can you improve it?

 We recently spent time carefully evaluating our own core cultural values -- how they relate to our own motivations, the culture we’ve built, and the culture we’re continually striving to shape.
-That exercise motivated us to come back to this topic, explore it in greater depth, and bring even greater value and perspective to it for 2020.
+That exercise motivated us to come back to this topic, explore it in greater depth, and bring even greater value and perspective to it.

 Shaping Organizational Culture

 Some view organizational culture as an ethereal force of nature that is difficult, expensive, or impractical to control, so they don’t try.
 Others oversimplify it, dusting their hands off after a quick ‘about us’ page update.

 The truth is, it’s both simple and monumentally challenging to build the type of company culture that inspires and sustains motivation and engagement.

 Wait… how is it both simple and challenging?